Television content rating system: Poland

-Before 2000, Poland did not have any uniform classification system for television programmes.
-Some stations, however, applied their own system of signs: in front of the selected films TVP board applied the "Adult only" or "Film for adult audiences only".
-In Canal+ before the film to show in chart with key Canal+ in the appropriate colour (green, yellow, red).
-Until 27 February 2000, TVN decided to mark the so-called "adult movies" with a pulsating red 18+ logo.
-On 1 March 2000, an agreement was reached with Polish television broadcasters as "Friendly media" in order to introduce a uniform system of classification of television programmes.
-Nine television broadcasters - TVP, Polsat, TVN, Nasza TV, Canal+, Wizja TV, Polish Cable Television and TV Niepokalanow - had signed the agreement.
+Before 2000, Poland did not have a uniform classification system for television programmes.
+Some stations, however, applied their own systems.
+TVP showed a card with the text "Adult only" or "Film for adult audiences only".
+Canal+ used their set-top box key colors (green, yellow, red) to indicate "General Audiences", "Most Likely for Adults" and "For Adults".
+Until 27 February 2000, TVN marked adult movies with a pulsating red circle.
+On 1 March 2000, the "Friendly Media" agreement with the KRRiT and the broadcasters was reached to introduce a uniform system of classification.
+Eight television broadcasters – TVP, Polsat, TVN, Nasza TV, Canal+, Wizja TV, Polish Cable Television and TV Niepokalanów – had signed the agreement.

-The current Polish television rating system was introduced on 15 August 2005 and consists of five icons.
-The icons need to be broadcast which threw the entire duration of the programme.
-On 28 August 2011 changed the appearance of the characters:
+The current Polish television rating system was introduced on 15 August 2005 and consists of five icons which need to be broadcast for the entire duration of the program.
+On 28 August 2011, their appearance was changed to the following: